nathanin/segmentation/Readme.md

 I write yet another solution (Fig. 1)

 ![https://imgs.xkcd.com/comics/standards.png](https://imgs.xkcd.com/comics/standards.png)

 Figure 1.
 The competing standards conundrum.

+## Models
+- Generic convolution / deconvolution model
+- FCN-{32, 16, 8}s
+- U-Net

 ## Structure

-Big assumption: your training data and masks are in two folders, named alike, and exist as individual images.
+Big assumption (my use case): training data and masks are in two folders, named alike, and exist as individual images.
-Support for some more advanced data structures could probably be plug-and-play.
+Support for some more advanced data structures is probably plug-and-play.
+But there is threading for the I/O and potential for on-the-fly augmentation, so that's still a plus.

 As-is, one can implement a training / application pipeline as so:

 ```
+import tensorflow as tf
+from models.unet import UNetModel

+[options] = ... ## Settings TODO: document these like with a picture or something
+features_path, labels_path = ... ## Source data
+paths = ... ## Some images for testing

 with tf.Session() as sess:
     ## Training
     dataset = ImageMaskDataSet(features_path, labels_path, [options])